Can Eating Onions Really Help Lower Your Blood Sugar?

 Limited Evidence

-Especially for older adults, eating onions or drinking onion tea may help support good bone health, per the Cleveland Clinic.
+Especially for older adults, eating onions or drinking onion tea may help support bone health, per the Cleveland Clinic.

 How to Make Onion Tea at Home

-1. Wash and cut half an onion and five slices of ginger
+1. Wash and cut half an onion.

-2. Put the onion into a teapot (optional: add five slices of ginger and some green tea leaves).
+3. Optional: Add five slices of ginger and some green tea leaves.

-4. Strain and enjoy.
+5. Strain and enjoy.

 Tips for Adding Onions to Your Diet